Full-Service Wedding Planner, Partial Planner, Month-of Coordinator and Venue Coordinator - Explained

 Tips from a South Florida Planner & Coordinator

-As a wedding planner and coordinator, I often hear couples say they aren’t quite sure which type of support they need.
-That’s perfectly normal; weddings are full of details, and understanding who does what can be confusing.
-One of the first conversations I like to have with my clients is helping them to understand the difference with these roles and determine which service is best for them.
+As a planner and coordinator, I often hear couples say they aren’t quite sure what type of support they need and that’s perfectly normal!
+Weddings are full of details, and understanding ‘who does what’ can be confusing.
+One of the first discussions I like to have with my clients is about helping them to understand the difference with these roles and determine which service is the best fit for them.

-My goal is always to help couples understand exactly what kind of support they need, so their planning process feels clear, intentional, and stress-free.
+My goal is to help couples determine exactly what kind of support they need, so their planning process feels clear, intentional, and is ultimately a stress-free experience.

 Full-Service Wedding Planner

 Hiring a full-service planner means entrusting someone to bring your entire vision to life from start to finish.
 This is the most comprehensive level of support, and it’s ideal for couples who want to enjoy their engagement without being weighed down by the hundreds of decisions that come with planning a wedding.
 When a couple chooses our full-service wedding planning service, we become deeply involved from the very beginning.
-Your full-service wedding planner immediately become the point of contact and handles all the vendor research and communication, from helping select the perfect venue, establishing a realistic budget, to curating a design aesthetic that feels like you.
+Your full-service wedding planner immediately become the point of contact and handles all the vendor research and communication, from sourcing and selecting your perfect venue, establishing a realistic wedding budget and curating a wedding design aesthetic that feels like you.

 Partial Wedding Planner

-At Urbanica Luxury Events, our Partial Planning Service is designed for couples who have already laid the foundation for their wedding and it also gives them the option to decide which area of planning they need support, all without giving up the joy of being hands-on in the planning process.
+At Urbanica Luxury Events, our Partial Planning Service is designed exclusively for couples who have already secured their dream wedding venue and laid the foundation for their wedding.
+It also gives them the option to decide which area of planning they need the most support, all without giving up the joy of being hands-on.

 Month-of Coordinator

-Hiring a day-of coordinator will alleviate all the last minute wedding stress and allow you to fully enjoy your special day with your family and friends.
-Even though it’s called “day-of,” the level of work involved is extensive; by the time your wedding arrives, your coordinator should know your plans as well as you do.
+Hiring a day-of coordinator will alleviate all the last minute wedding stress and allow you to enjoy your day with your family and friends.
+Even though it’s called “day-of,” the level of work involved is extensive; and by the time your wedding day arrives, your coordinator should know your plans as well as you do.

 Venue Coordinator